-(Note: I also describe the Level 2 variant of this model in a YouTube video (now in HD!))
+(Note: Click the images for larger views.
+I also describe the Level 2 variant of this model in a YouTube video (now in HD!))

 The Tandy Radio Shack TRS-80 Model 1 is one of the classic microcomputers of the late 1970's.
 Although monochrome, this Z80-powered model was able to turn its hand to almost any kind of use.
 Games, business, you name it!
 Although starting out in 1977 with just 4k of BASIC (Level 1) and 4k of RAM the machine soon grew up by way of new releases and upgrades.
 Eventually the computer featured a powerful 12k extended (Level II) BASIC written by Microsoft, good Tandy and third-party expansion options, some powerful Disk Operating Systems, a national distribution chain and plenty of support.
 All this meant the little machine became very popular, especially in North America.

 Its versatility won it many friends and admirers during his working life.
 However its unshielded internals caused such disruption to any TV receiver within the near vicinity, the U.S. Government banned it in 1980.
 This was no big deal as Tandy was about to replace it with the Model 3.
 However, in the meantime it had spent a few years training and enthusing tens if not hundreds of thousands of people, many who went on to be early microcomputing professionals.
 They regard the "Trash-80" with real affection and its name is still mentioned amongst those who long for "the good old days" when every byte was precious and clever programmers did amazing things with elegant economical code!